microsoft/fluentui/packages/react-popup/Spec.md

 ## API

-The `Popup` component will use React context to manage both a trigger and content component.
+The `Popover` component will use React context to manage both a trigger and content component.

-### Popup
+### Popover

 Outer component that setups context and does not render DOM.